lydell/next-minimal-routes/README.md

 - ✔️ Routes are represented as plain objects.
 - ✔️ [path-to-regexp] patterns.
 - ✔️ Use the standard Next.js `<Link>` and `Router`.
+- ✔️ Optional: Build the abstraction _you_ need on top.
 - ✔️ Well tested.

 Inspired by [next-routes] and [nextjs-dynamic-routes].